-What are triggers?
-They can be anything from a Post It note on the wall, to a calendar reminder, to a reminder ring tone on your phone.
-It is an event or item that affects you emotionally and prompts you to take action that was predetermined.
+They can be anything from a Post It Note on the wall, to a calendar reminder, to a reminder ring tone on your phone.
+It is anything that becomes associated with a specific action.

 Isn't it great to know you can create triggers that will get you started on a task, move you forward towards success, and avoid procrastination.
 You can be the cause of your future happiness.